Do not place bulbs, including fluorescent, incandescent, LED or HID, in curbside recycling. Properly dispose of bulbs at a special drop off program.

 Businesses must contract with a licensed environmental services company for proper disposal or recycling of fluorescent bulbs and ballasts.
 See the Business Locations list below.

 How do I clean-up a broken fluorescent bulb?

-In 2010, the U.S. EPA released new guidelines on how to deal with mercury-containing compact fluorescent light bulbs that break in the home.
+In 2010, the U.S. EPA released guidelines on how to manage mercury-containing compact fluorescent light bulbs that break in the home.
 Fluorescent bulbs contain a small amount of mercury sealed in the glass tubing.
 When broken, some of the mercury is released as mercury vapor.
 The EPA states the bulb will continue to leak mercury vapor until it is cleaned up and removed from the home.

-What about LED or halogen bulbs?
+What about incandescent, LED or halogen bulbs?

 Incandescent lights, LED and halogen bulbs do not contain any dangerous chemicals.
 When the bulb is burned out, dispose in the regular trash.

 Looking to recycle, donate or dispose of other items?
 Use the dark blue 'What Do I Do With?' search bar at the top of every page of this website.
 Allow location services or use the city drop-down to find opportunities in your local area.